Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Supplemental material

-where we use the notation $\Psi_{l,m,n} = \Psi(x_l,y_m,t_n)$.
-Since we expect the superfluid to assume its uniform bulk value sufficiently far from the soliton, we require the derivatives of he fields to be zero at the $x$-boundaries of the grid.
-In the $y$-direction, we apply periodic boundary conditions.
 If we now know the values $\Psi_{l,m,n}$ and $\phi_{l,m,n}$ at a certain time step $t_n$ for all positions $x_l$ and $y_m$, the explicit RK4 method allows us to calculate for every position the values $\Psi_{l,m,n+1}$ and $\phi_{l,m,n+1}$ of the next time step by using the following algorithm \citep{THSuliMayers}:

 This scheme can be repeated until the solution has been evolved up to the desired point in time.